-Do you prefer to get your beard advice in a written format?
+Do you prefer to read about how to keep your beard safe from your kids?
 No problem.
 Have a look at the transcript of the video below.

 "Kids have terrible hand-eye coordination.
 They have these hands and they don’t really know how to use them.
 They sit in your lap and some how or other they find your beard and tug on it.
 They have no sense of personal space.
 They just don’t know what it’s like to have this hair you’ve been growing for years and they grab hold of it and rip it out of your face.